 Bournemouth School is one of very few maintained schools in the United Kingdom that has a Combined Cadet Force.
 We have Army, Navy and RAF sections and students who choose to join have wonderful opportunities to travel, sail, fly and take part in outdoor activities.
 In addition the school has a Scout troop, including a RN Sea-Scout section, which affords boys further opportunities to learn skills related to the outdoor life.
 Students from both the CCF and Scouts compete in events such as the annual Ten Tors expedition, and have the opportunity to participate in overseas expeditions and regional, national and international events.
 We are also a Duke of Edinburgh licensed centre.

 The activities described above are supplemented by the offer of a number of other clubs to meet the diverse interests of our students.
-The table below lists some of the extra-curricular activities available in 2016/17.
-The extra-curricular activity sheet for 2017/18 will be available early in the new academic year.
+The table below lists some of the extra-curricular activities available.

 |Name of Club||Age Range|

 |Chess Club||All years|

 |Concert Band||All years - Grade 3+|